Are you finding yourself too busy and looking for some low carb keto fast foods options? We've got you covered!

 An “unwich” is exactly the same as a sandwich, just minus the bread.

-The term “unwich” comes from sandwich chain Jimmy John’s, who offers every unwich version of every sandwich on their menu.
+The term “unwich” comes from the sandwich chain Jimmy John’s, which offers every unwich version of every sandwich on its menu.

 Keep in mind that you also need to remove any high-carb toppings.

-J.J’s also has slim versions of their unwiches that have a lower calorie count which are great low-carb options.
+J.J’s also has slim versions of their unwiches that have a lower calorie count, which is great low-carb options.

 14. Buffalo Wings